jhoyuen/CSharpPatternsMaman/README.md

 ## Event Handler
 ### Timer
-- A simple Timer app to raise an alarm after x milliseconds using `.NET Event pattern` in C#
+- A simple Timer app to raise an alarm after x milliseconds using `.NET Event Pattern` in C#

+## Factory
+### ZooSim
+- A simple Zoo Simulator app that knows to voice the right animal using `Simple Factory Pattern` in C#

 ## Observer
 ### StockPriceTracker
 - A simple Stock Price Tracking console application using `Observer Pattern` in C#